mandober/debrief.math/600-ct/ct.GLOSSARY.md

 An endomorphism is a morphism on the same object.
 Each object has at least one endomorphism - its identity morphism.
 In general, "endo" is a Greek prefix indicating adjectives like "homogeneous", "within the same (entity)".

 ## Endofunctor
-An endofunctor is a functor between the same category.
-Identity functor is an endofunctor.
+An endofunctor is a functor a category to itself.
+Identity functor is a unique endofunctor.

 ## Epimorphism
-A morphism `f` is an epimorphism if `g = h` whenever `g ∘ f = h ∘ f`.
-It generalizes surjections.
-Epimorphism is a dual concept of monomorphism.
+An epimorphism is a morphism that generalizes surjective functions.
+It is the dual to monomorphism that generalizes injective functions.
+Formally, a morphism `e` is epi if `g ∘ e = h ∘ e ==> g = h`.

 ## Faithful functor
 A functor is faithful if it is injective when restricted to each hom-set.
 Being faithful is the concept of injectivity related to functors.